Investment Committee Meeting Summary – November 2023

 Market Insights and Strategies

 With the end of 2023 swiftly approaching, it’s a pivotal time to stay up to date on new developments.
 We’ve witnessed a year with its fair share of economic and market twists and turns.
-The journey from a rather challenging 2022 to the present has been a roller coaster ride, marked by recession fears, inflation concerns, rising interest Rates, global unrest, and the ever-looming possibility of a federal government shutdown.
+The journey from a rather challenging 2022 to the present has been a roller coaster ride, marked by recession fears, inflation concerns, rising interest rates, global unrest, and the ever-looming possibility of a federal government shutdown.

 In reflecting on 2022, we remember it was a tough year for equities, with major market indexes like the S&P 500 ending in the red.
 However, stepping into 2023, we’ve observed a different story unfold.
 As of late September, equity markets have delivered positive returns.
 It’s a testament to the resilience of the market and the dynamism of investors.